 The initial licensure M.A.T. degree program must contain at least 30 credit hours of professional education course work on the graduate level.
 The total number of credit hours, however, will vary depending upon the educational background of the student.
-For the K-12 concentration, 18 additional credit hours of supporting prerequisite courses may be needed and for the ECSE concentration, 15 additional credit hours of supporting prerequisite courses may be needed.
+For the K-12 accessing the general education curriculum concentration, 18 additional credit hours of supporting prerequisite courses may be needed for the ECSE concentration, 15 additional credit hours of supporting prerequisite courses may be needed, and for the vision concentration 12 additional credit hours of supporting prerequisite courses may be needed.
 At least half of a candidate's program of study must be taken at the 600 level.
 In some rare cases, depending on a candidate's prior academic preparation, other prerequisite course work may be needed for unconditional admission to this graduate program and to meet teacher licensure requirements.
-A comprehensive examination, written and/or oral, will be completed during the candidate's final semester of this particular M.A.T. program.
+A comprehensive examination, written and/or oral, will be completed during the candidate's final semester of this particular M.A.T. program for the K-12 accessing the general education curriculum and ECSE concentrations.
+A midpoint and final portfolio will be completed by candidates in the visual impairments concentration.